 I just finished installing LEDs on my B7 Audi S4 and wanted to share some pics and a quick DIY if you want to do it yourself.
 Above I’ve pictured the before & after, as you’ll see you get rid of that yellow-ish halogen with a super bright & clean cool white color from the LED.
 It takes about 10-20 minutes to install and luckily you don’t have to remove the bumper or headlights to install, you just have to wiggle your hands a bunch.

 Please note: this will only work for B7s with xenon headlamps – the halogen headlight housing does not have a DRL bulb (the high beams are located in the halogen housings where the DRL goes in the xenon housings).
 If you want to do a similar mod for your B7 equipped with halogen headlights, you’ll want to replace the city lights instead of the DRL bulbs – they’re the smaller bulb located in the upper corner of the inner housing of the headlight.
-It will be the same process except you’ll want to buy a 168/194 sized bulb for the city light (I like this 20 LED one on Amazon) and smaller 50watt/6ohm resistors (like this one).
-Alternatively, you could do both the DRL & City Lights if you have a xenon-equipped car, which is what I plan to do eventually myself…
+You can check out my City Light DIY here.

 2 1156 Bayonet Bulbs (one for each side):